Cgyc20/production_project/README.md

 ## Running the code

-To run the code, please open the main.py file.
-You can change all parameter
+You can change all parameter in the parameters_input.dat file and then run main.py to simulate.
+Once simulated you can re-animate by typing in python animate.py